lifoongchan/kubernetes-online-deployment/README.md

 To create the service that is available over internet:
 1) Start a tunnel in a terminal by running "minikube tunnel" and keep it open

-2) key in "kubectl apply -f <name of service file>.yaml" in a separate tab to apply service.yaml file and create a service
+2) key in "kubectl apply -f (name of service file).yaml" in a separate tab to apply service.yaml file and create a service

-3) "kubectl get services -n <name of namespace>" -> this command displays informations of services There are 2 types of IP address being shown:
+3) "kubectl get services -n (name of namespace)" -> this command displays informations of services.
+There are 2 types of IP address being shown:
-   i) IP inside of the cluster
+   i) IP inside of the cluster,
    ii) External IP

 4) paste External IP onto browser and it will call out JSON Object from the pod